Monalisa (film)

 Monalisa is a 2004 Indian Kannada-language romance film written and directed by Indrajit Lankesh.
-The film stars Dhyan and Sadha in lead roles and prominent actors such as Darshan and Rekha Vedavyas have done cameo appearances.
-The film's storyline is inspired by Parthiban Kanavu (2003).
+The film stars Dhyan and Sadha in lead roles.
+Its storyline is inspired by Parthiban Kanavu (2003).

 The film was a blockbuster upon release and also received critical appreciation.
-It went on to win numerous awards at the Filmfare Awards South and Karnataka State Film Awards for the year 2004.
-It was also dubbed into Telugu with the same title with a reshot comedy track involving Brahmanandam and Kovai Sarala.
+It went on to win awards at the Karnataka State Film Awards for the year 2004.
+It was also dubbed into Telugu with the same title later that year with a reshot comedy track with Brahmanandam and Kovai Sarala.

+Plot

+Dhyan is driving a car in the middle of the night.
+He meets with an accident.
+Six months ago he was a college student filled with mischief and without any serious goals in life.
+After Dhyan's graduation, his parents decide to have him marry.
+He tells that his expectations are different from what the marriage broker would suggest.
+After some failed bride seeing ceremonies, Dhyan tells that he would find a life partner himself.